8ctopus/apix-log/README.md

 ## License

    APIx Log is licensed under the New BSD license -- see the `LICENSE.txt` for the full license details.

+## todo

+- compare only log entry vs master branch
+- fix demo colors in branch only log entry if faster
+- should Logger inherit from AbstractLogger?
+- add html formatting for emails
+- change context logging
+- add log line?